ZertoPublic/Z4K/docs/PredeploymentValidation.md

 >  - If all validations of the mandatory requirements are met, the following summary will display:
 >
 >    ```
 >    The K8S environment meets the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
-Proceed with Z4K deployment
+>    Proceed with Z4K deployment.
 >    ```
 >  - If some mandatory requirements are not met, the following summary will display:
 >
 >    ```
 >    The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
-Fix the issues and run the validator again.
+>    Fix the issues and run the validator again.
-     ```
+>    ```

 Further details can be found in the output and log files.